 Don’t hesitate to get in touch with any of your questions or special requests.

 “My name is Harlequina.

-Follow me and my friends to Venice, come and enjoy carneval!”
+Follow me and my friends to Venice, come and enjoy the carnival!”

-Become who you want – for a short while ...
+Become whom you want – for a short while ...

 HARLEQUINA and her friends moved in at the Hallwyl Palace in Stockholm during fall 2016.
 With her friends Pantalone, Pulcinella and many more.
 Both adults and children had the chance to explore Commedia dell ́arte and the Venice Carnival!

-The ambiance of happiness and transformation meet the silent wordless theatre form,
+The ambience of happiness and transformation meet the silent wordless theatre form,

-The masks and characters that can be found during the Venice carnival has its origin in stereotypes that are dated back in the Commedia dell ́arte during the 16th century.
+The masks and characters that can be found during the Venice carnival have their origin in stereotypes that are dated back to the Commedia dell ́arte during the 16th century.
 Many of the characters are still familiar, as the satirist Harlequin or the clown Pierrot.
-Those and many more characters where to be found in the exhibition.
+Those and many more characters were to be found in the exhibition.

-The exhibition HARLEQUINA & HARLEQUIN was based on Jenny LEXANDERs Photographs and films from Venice and displayed combined with historical costumes, new created costumes, objects, lithographs, literature and artefacts from today’s interpretations.
+The exhibition HARLEQUINA & HARLEQUIN was based on Jenny LEXANDERs Photographs and films from Venice displayed combined with historical costumes, newly created costumes, objects, lithographs, literature and artefacts from today’s interpretations.
 The guest floor at the Palace meet colour, form and fantasy in the silent theatre, the physical theatre

 Commedia dell ́arte.